auth0/docs/refresh-token.md

 ## Introduction

 The response of an initial authentication request is always an `id_token`.
 You can use this token to authenticate calls to your secure API.
-For security reasons, every `id_token` has a finite expiration.
+For security reasons, every `id_token` has a finite expiration by default equals to 10 hours since the issued date.

-Applications that are installed on a device such a computer, a cell phone or a table might want to avoid asking the user to login everytime the token has expired.
+Applications that are installed on a device such as a computer, a cell phone or a tablet might want to avoid asking the user to login every time the token has expired.

 A `refresh_token` allows the application to get a new token as long as the user has not revoked the access granted.